peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         PeterO.Numbers.EFloat divisor,
         PeterO.Numbers.EContext ctx);

-Finds the remainder that results when dividing two arbitrary-precision binary floating-point numbers.
-The remainder is the value that remains when the absolute value of this object is divided by the absolute value of the other object; the remainder has the same sign (positive or negative) as this object's value.
+Returns the remainder that would result when this arbitrary-precision binary floating-point number is divided by another arbitrary-precision binary floating-point number.

 <b>Parameters:</b>